GRIS-UdeM/SpatGRIS/README.md

 ### Build the app

-1. Start the Projucer app, open the ServerGRIS.jucer file and save the project.
+1. Start the Projucer app, open the SpatGRIS2.jucer file and save the project.
 This step must be done each time the structure of the project changes (new files, new JUCE version, etc.).

 ```
 cd /path/to/JUCE/folder